kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 The most important reason is that this KEP needs to interoperate well with the kubelet shutdown KEP (KEP not yet created).
-We have been working together with the team working in that KEP and one of the scenarios to handle is shutting down a node in time constrained environments (preemt VMs in GCE, spot instances in AWS, etc.).
+We have been working together with the team working on that KEP and one of the scenarios to handle is shutting down a node in time constrained environments (preempt VMs in GCE, spot instances in AWS, etc.).

 As far as we coordinated, the Kubelet will kill the pods and the field